-3.1 UNH BLENDING PROCESS DESCRIPTIONS
+3.1 UF6 BLENDING PROCESS DESCRIPTIONS

 Criticality safety considerations require that safe handling, transfer, and storage practices be observed for HEU materials.
 Processing equipment will be designed for safe geometry to avoid dependence upon administrative controls to prevent any possibility of a criticality accident.
 Processing paths for this blending option are outlined in Figure 3.1.
+The bounding process, described in this report, is highlighted on Figure 3.1.